 Use an exercise ball instead of a chair

 The exercise ball – or Swiss ball – is a fantastic tool for your core and posture!
 Not only is it more fun than your regular chair, it helps to improve balance, tone core muscles, relieve back aches and will inspire you to stretch more.
 Being seated on an unstable surface automatically uses the deep muscles of your abdomen and lower back.
 These muscles have to work harder than normal to stabilise you.
 It’s also very hard (but not impossible!) to slouch on a Swiss ball, so you’re much more likely to sit with good posture.

 Another bonus is that you can also use the ball for some mobilisations, stretches and exercises during your regular breaks.
 You can vary the intensity of demand on your core by adjusting the amount of air in the ball.
 The firmer the ball, the harder it is to balance.

 Don’t have an exercise ball?
-No worries; head here over to www.myactivediscounts.co.uk and make savings on home fitness equipment with the code STAYACTIVE.
+No worries; head here over to www.myactivediscounts.co.uk and start making savings on home fitness equipment.

 Clean the house

 Cleaning might sound dull, but remember, if you’re now working from home you want your environment to be as calming as possible in these turbulent times.